 Boardwalk fries?!
 Never heard of ’em.

-The crunchy, salty, greasy potato pieces were beyond heavenly, and I was hooked.
+Those crunchy, salty, greasy, fluffy fries were beyond heavenly, and I was hooked.
 They were delicious!

 However, we needed to find a substitute.
-A crispy potato wedge or another substitute…minus the grease.
+A thick potato wedge that was fluffy on the inside and crispy on the outside…minus the grease.

 So, like our other favorite East Coast food, we’ve had to come up with our own version of boardwalk fries that taste good AND won’t send you into a fried food coma…